greggman/HappyFunTimes/docs/makinggames.md

     http://github.com/greggman/hft-simple you should see a "Download ZIP" button on the right side.

-*   cd into the root of the repo you cloned or you unzipped.
+*   If this is **not a unity** sample then cd into the root of the repo you cloned or you unzipped.

     (eg. `cd hft-simple`)